14 Best Things to Do in the Pohangina Valley

 Location: No.1 Line Road End.

 7. Visit the Songbird Gardens

-These wonderful gardens not only have beautiful displays of flowers, the views from up here are unbeatable!
+These wonderful gardens not only have beautiful displays of flowers, but the views from up here are also unbeatable!
 Visit the Songbird Gardens for endless photo opportunities!

 Location: 500 No. 1 Line, off Pohangina Valley East Road.